 The Discord Between the E’s and I’s

 According to the Psychology Today http://bit.ly/2rUJMdx, 50 to 74% of the population are extroverts.
 If you browse through the daily job listings, you’ll see most of the jobs are geared towards extroverts.
 Even job recognition and reward systems have a set advantage for extroverts because they don’t shy away from taking credit for their work, they talk openly, and most importantly they’re good at marketing themselves.
 Their ‘larger than life’ A-type personalities help them win big.

 Introverts on the other hand, function differently from extroverts.
 They are generally quiet and prefer to speak only when they’re spoken to.
-Individuals having introvert personalities work well without supervision — they generally choose to work at the quietest spot in the workplace and sparsely share their ideas with anyone.
+Individuals having introvert personalities work well without supervision — they generally choose to work in the quietest spot in the workplace and sparsely share their ideas with anyone.
 Fear not my introverted friends, you have a lot to offer as well.
 The good news, being an introvert has its own advantages.
 Introverts are good listeners and have sound decision-making capabilities backed by good depth of knowledge.
 Unfortunately, these introverted characteristics often come off as negative because they seem to appear aloof or uninterested in the crowd.